flutter/codelabs/dartpad_codelabs/src/getting_started_with_slivers/step_01/instructions.md

 and `GlowingOverscrollIndicator`s.

-By default, `ScrollBehavior`s are dynamic and change depending on the current platform you may be running this workshop on, so we've added a custom `ScrollBehavior` to provide a consistent experience for everyone taking this workshop.
+By default, `ScrollBehavior`s are dynamic and change depending on the current platform you may be running this workshop on, such as `ScrollPhysics`.
+On Mac and iOS platforms, you'll see `BouncingScrollPhysics` by default, while on others you'll see `ClampingScrollPhysics`.
+So we've added a custom `ScrollBehavior` to provide the same behavior for everyone taking this workshop.

 ## Where to next?